HB9VQQ/WSPRBeacon/README.md

 - USA west coast
 - Any other interesting Region

-Please drop me a line if you are ready to run a permanent WSPR Beacon and want to participate in the International WSPR Beacon Project.
+Please drop me a line if you are interested to run a permanent WSPR Beacon and want to participate in the International WSPR Beacon Project.